rhubarbgroup/gists/jobs/01-developer.md

 Help build exceptional WordPress plugins, high-performance websites, and data lakes.

-The position will initially be 10-20h/week and transition into a full-time position within 3-6 months.
-The primary focus will be building [Redis Object Cache](https://github.com/rhubarbgroup/redis-cache) and [Redis Cache Pro](https://wprediscache.com).
+The position will initially be 10-20 hours per week and transition to full-time within 3-6 months.
+Your primary focus will be building [Redis Object Cache](https://github.com/rhubarbgroup/redis-cache) and [Redis Cache Pro](https://wprediscache.com).

-Technologies you'll be working with include WordPress, PHPUnit, Cloudflare Workers (JavaScript Web Workers), GitHub Actions, Tailwind CSS, Redis, PostgreSQL and a little bit of Laravel.
+Technologies you'll be working with include WordPress, PHPUnit, Cloudflare Workers, GitHub Actions, Tailwind CSS, Redis, PostgreSQL and a little bit of Laravel.

 ## Rhubarb Group

-Rhubarb Group was founded in 2019 by [Till Krüss](https://till.im) and predominantly builds exceptional WordPress plugins.
+Rhubarb Group was founded in 2019 by [Till Krüss](https://till.im), is fully remote and predominantly builds exceptional WordPress plugins.

 ## Job Requirments